AjayTomar3342/DataBot/README.md

 * All result files are present in the *Result Files* folder.
 * All user input files are stored in the *User Files* folder.

+## Graphical Plots available with this application:

+  * **Scatter Plot:**
+  User must input two column names both of which must represent numerical values.

+  * **Bar Plot:**
+  User must input two column names one of which should be categorical while one numerical.

+  * **Line Plot:**
+  User must input two column names one of which should be categorical or numerical while other one should be numerical.

+  * **Pie Chart:**
+  User must input two column names one of which should be categorical while one numerical.

+  * **Histogram:**
+  User must input one column name which should be the column which contains the values which have to counted (on a frequency basis), therefore a numerical column.

+  * **Box Plot:**
+  User must input two column names one of which should be categorical while one numerical.

+  * **Area Plot:**
+  User must input four column names.
+First one is categorical while each of the other three are numerical ones for which the area charts will be made and compared with each other.

+  * **Bubble Plot:**
+  User must input four column names.
+First two should be numerical and are compared on the two axes.
+Third one represents bubble size while the fourth one represents bubble color.

+  * **Dot Plot:**
+  User must input two column names one of which should be categorical or numerical while other one should be numerical.

+  * **Heatmap:**
+  User must input four column names.
+First two are categorical columns which comes on x-axis and y-axis respectively.
+Third one is a numerical column which represents 2d matrix values in the heatmap.
+Fourth column is the y-axis title.

+  **NOTE:**
+* The columns submitted by the user will be ordered in the same way in the graphical plot.
+First column will take the place on x-axis will second one will take the place on y-axis.

 ## UI & Results

 ### UI Screenshots